DEI department leads are faculty members who serve as the point of contact for DEI at the department level. They:

 Part of my role is to help my department, college, and university achieve a more perfect union of the ideals of excellence, diversity, equity, and inclusion.

-Assistant Professor, Industrial and Operations Engineering
+Associate Professor, Industrial and Operations Engineering

 ISD: Chinedum Okwudire